Unsignalized Intersection Management Strategy for Mixed Autonomy Traffic Streams: INTRODUCTION

 This paper focuses on the design of unsignalized intersections management strategy for mixed autonomy traffic streams based on the vehicle-to-infrastructure (V2I) architecture, which consists of the heuristic priority queues based right of way allocation (HPQ) algorithm and vehicle planning and control algorithm for the mixed traffic flow intersections.
 The HPQ algorithm is used to manage the right of way of vehicles at intersections to maximize the utilization efficiency of the conflict area.
 Through the geographic modeling of the intersection, the trajectories and conflict table of vehicles passing through the intersection are formulated, and the traffic condition constraints are used to ensure the safety of vehicles.
-According to the decision made by the HPQ algorithm at the intersection, the vehicle planning and control algorithm is designed based on four control modes including car following mode, cruise mode, waiting mode and conflict-solving mode.
-Furthermore, the model predictive controller is applied to realize the four control modes.
-The main contributions of this paper are as follows: \begin{itemize} \item Unsignalized intersection management strategy is developed systematically for mixed autonomy traffic streams.
-Considering the differences between CAVs and CHVs in handling trajectory conflicts and the priority management conditions, an improved HPQ algorithm is designed, so that the passage of high priority vehicles will not be affected, while low priority vehicles may also obtain the right of way earlier than high priority vehicles. \item Four different vehicle control modes are proposed according to the developed HPQ algorithm, and the model predictive control law is designed to ensure the undisturbed switching between different control modes. \item A hybrid simulation process is carried based on SUMO and PreScan to verify the efficiency and safety of the proposed strategy from two aspects of both macroscopic and microcosmic.
-The developed unsignalized intersection management strategy outperforms the two existing state-of-the-art strategies in terms of travel time and the number of halts benefiting from the comprehensive design of the right of way management and vehicle planning and control algorithm. \end{itemize}
+According to the decision made by the HPQ algorithm at the intersection, the vehicle planning and control algorithm is designed based on four control modes, including car following mode, cruise mode, waiting mode, and conflict-solving mode.